indigocalifornia/mvgen/README.md

 **force_segment**: Force segmentation even if segments already exist.
 Default is false.

-3. Run `python pmvc.py -s vidz` to create PMV from videos in the `vidz` source (files in the `/home/user/raw/viz` folder).
-You can have multiple sources, e.g. `python pmvc.py -s vidz highdef`.
+3. Run `python main.py -s vidz` to create mix from videos in the `vidz` source (files in the `/home/user/raw/viz` folder).
+You can have multiple sources, e.g. `python main.py -s vidz highdef`.

-4. Settings can be overridden with command-line parameters, e.g. `python pmvc.py -s vidz --bpm 145`.
+4. Settings can be overridden with command-line parameters, e.g. `python main.py -s vidz --bpm 145`.

 5. By default, the script tries to load config file in the same directory.
 A custom config can be passed using `--config` argument.